EllaBrands/stanDev/Developer-Process.md

 The simple push default implies that only the _current_ branch is git pushed to the specified remote repository (typically `origin`), as opposed to the default behavior of git pushing _all_ local branches to the specified remote repository.

-The fast-forward merge configuration tweak prevents any fast-forward merges, since they are inconsistent with the gitflow development model.
+The fast-forward merge configuration prevents fast-forward merges, which are inconsistent with the gitflow development model.

-**Third**, download the [git pre-push script](https://stan-dev.googlegroups.com/attach/255775ffea1a3d08/pre-push.txt?gda=l1Q5YkYAAAAZxtxdgPezaYoZ-2CibDFNxvRQADtfWXVf7Wp9jTazNhhIKImChiwUZBkdErcfv6Vx40jamwa1UURqDcgHarKEE-Ea7GxYMt0t6nY0uV5FIQ&part=4) to your local directory `stan/.git/hooks/pre-push`
+**Third**, download the [git pre-push script](https://stan-dev.googlegroups.com/attach/255775ffea1a3d08/pre-push.txt?gda=l1Q5YkYAAAAZxtxdgPezaYoZ-2CibDFNxvRQADtfWXVf7Wp9jTazNhhIKImChiwUZBkdErcfv6Vx40jamwa1UURqDcgHarKEE-Ea7GxYMt0t6nY0uV5FIQ&part=4) to your local version of the `stan` repository, `stan/.git/hooks/pre-push`

 Note that the file must _not_ have any extension and must be _executable_.
-For anything but Windows, the file can be made executable with the command
+For anything but Windows (or Windows through Cygwin), the file can be made executable with the command

     > chmod +x stan/.git/hooks/pre-push

+On Windows without Cygwin, right click on the icon for the file and click on "Properties" or "Security and Sharing".
+You may need to login as administrator depending on where the pre-push script file is located.
+Then set the permissions to allow the user doing the work to read and execute.

 The pre-push script will be run whenever you git push but _before_ anything is actually pushed.
 This gives the script the opportunity to check whether the remote repository is the origin (i.e., the `stan-dev/stan` repository on GitHub) and whether the branch is among those that you should not push to (i.e., master, development, release, or hotfix).
 You can still push to a feature branch on the origin or push anything to a remote repository that is not the origin.